An Independent School • Grades 5-12

 Learn more about clubs and activities in the Upper School curriculum guide.

-The Bellas, an all-female a-cappella group, practice before one of their regular performances.
+The Bellas, an all-girls a-cappella group, practice before one of their regular performances.

 Members of the Robotics Club test one of their creations.